Use functional training to heal and repair these key causes of chronic pain and movement impairment.

 One day, I stuck my fingers in the dirt, and they were ready to pull out of the ground!
 After several months, it was like magic!

-When growing potatoes (or any plant, vegetable, animal, human, etc.), there is a timeline that is not in our control.
+When growing potatoes (or any plant, vegetable, animal, human, etc.), there is a timeline that is not in your control.
 No matter how much I wanted the potatoes to grow in three weeks, I could not drastically change the timeline.
-I could control the basic inputs.
-But I could not control the growth timeline.
+I could control the basic inputs, but I couldn’t control the growth timeline.